-Mr. Lee said low-rated midseason entry "Killer Women" will finish its run "a little bit early" so midseason entry "Mind Games" can launch after a "Bachelor" special on Feb.
-25, essentially a slow-drip cancellation for "Killer Women" rather than yanking it from the schedule immediately.
+Mr. Lee said low-rated midseason entry “Killer Women” will finish its run early so midseason entry “Mind Games” can launch after a “Bachelor” special on Feb.
+25, essentially a slow-drip cancellation for “Killer Women.”

 “Mind Games” stars Christian Slater and Steve Zahn as con artist brothers who open an agency to help clients.

-ABC also has the promising "Resurrection" (9 p.m.
-March 9), which probably seemed more promising last summer before Sundance Channel aired the French drama "The Returned," which is extremely similar.
-Both are about dead people who mysteriously return to walk among the living without much initial explanation.
+ABC also has “Resurrection” (9 p.m.
+March 9), which seemed more promising last summer before Sundance Channel aired the French drama “The Returned,” which is extremely similar.
+Both are about dead people who mysteriously return to walk among the living.